LinShien/MachineLearning_LearningNotes/README.md

 # MachineLearning_LearningNotes
-This is a repository that storing my homeworks during the class
+This is a repository storing my homeworks during the ML class